triathao/H7-Readme-Generator/README.md

 * [Tests](#tests)
 * [Q&A](#QandA)
 ## Installation
-Install node, npm i, and inquirer.
+node, npm i, and inquirer.
 ## Usage
 With this app the user can save time and easily generate a readme file.
 ## License

 ## Contributors
-Tria Thao, others are welcome to contribute but not required.
+Tria Thao

 For more information about the project you can contact me @ triathao@gmail.com
 ## Tests